-FRIDAY'S FIGURES pushed the total beyond what Kamego and Palmer were able to foregravy.
+FRIDAY'S FIGURES pushed the total beyond what Kamego and Palmer were able to forecast Nov.
+10.

+"The goal has been reached," Kamego said.
+"We're there and anything else is gravy.
 There is no way to estimate what more is coming."

 Kamego said there may be between \$4,000 and \$5,000 more coming, with about 10 industrial plants still unrejust fantastic," he said.
-The drive began in early October with some concern on the part of PCF officials, who last year failed to make (Continued on Page 3)
+The drive began in early October with some concern on the part of PCF officials. who last year failed to make (Continued on Page 3)